 Like platform-exclusive games, we're still looking to Sony for that crucial reason to go out and buy a Vita and complete our Sony ecosystem.
 But, if you already own one, it's an impressive novelty at the very least.

-Project Morpheus is a virtual reality headset made in-house by Sony's hardware team exclusively for the PS4 and coming sometime in 2016.
-It will have its own set of games, both downloadable titles and full retail releases, and is expected to cost somewhere in the range of $200-400 (about £130-250 or AU$270-550).
+PlayStation VR is a virtual reality headset made in-house by Sony's hardware team exclusively for the PS4.
+It has its own set of games, both downloadable titles and full retail releases, and costs around $299 - making it more affordable than its competitors.

 If the PlayStation 4 will be remembered for one thing, it will be its integration into this decade's "share everything" culture.
 Sharing in-game photos and videos have been a feature since console launch and the size and scope of its abilities have only grown in time.